Nurudeen1147/alx-low_level_programming/0x03-debugging/README.md

 #!/bin/bash
-This is where we do debugging
+#This is where we do debugging
-Task 0: Multiple mains Project
+Task 0: Multiple mains
 In most projects, we often give you only one main file to test with.
 For example, this main file is a test for a postitive_or_negative() function similar to the one you worked with in an earlier C project:

 Basein.c file above, create a file named 0-main.c.
 This file must test that the function positive_or_negative() gives the correct output when given a case of 0.